 The Graduate School supports students throughout the academic life cycle, from admissions to degree completion.
-The Graduate School offers various professional development opportunities specific to the success of graduate students.
 Topics covered in these offerings include: research and ethics, teaching and facilitation, writing and communication, leadership and management, career skills, graduate student life, and wellness.

 The Graduate Student Success webpage contains much of the information you will need throughout your time in graduate school.
-In particular, the Graduate Student Resources page is a helpful guide to many of the University resources available to you, sortable by the following categories:
+In particular, the Graduate Student Resources page is a helpful guide to many of the University resources available to you.